 In the People section, you can access the saved filter dropdown menu by clicking on arrow button next to the filter icon.

 A menu will display listing all saved filters.
 Click the pencil next to your selected filter to edit or delete the filter.
+Note, if a filter is linked to a drafted email blast, it cannot be deleted.

 By editing the Settings of a saved filter, you can add a tag to people who match filter criteria.
 Tags added via a filter are unique: they will automatically be removed from profiles that no longer match the filter criteria.
 Tag data is placed in the queue to be updated every night at 9pm UTC.